If you’re in Las Vegas and thinking about visiting the Grand Canyon, you’re faced with two options: Grand Canyon West Rim or Grand Canyon South Rim?

 Why?
 Because the tribe tries to sell you

 stuff everything.
-However, it’s also the location of the famous Skywalk, a glass bridge that visitors can walk over the Grand Canyon on (for a fee).
-The thing that stinks about the Skywalk (and the fact that the area is owned by a tribe), is that they set the rules.
-For example, they don’t allow you to take your own camera on the Skywalk.
-Why?
-Because they want to sell you pictures.
-It stinks, but like the masses, we caved.
+It’s also the location of the famous Skywalk, a glass bridge that visitors can walk over the Grand Canyon on (for a fee).
+The thing that stinks about the Skywalk is that the tribe sets the rules.
+For example, they don’t allow you to take your own camera on the Skywalk, because they want to sell you pictures.

-However, aside from the Skywalk, the West Rim is also one of the only locations where you can still take a helicopter into the canyon (the South Rim has banned them, and for good reason).
+Aside from the Skywalk, the West Rim is also one of the only locations you can still take a helicopter into the canyon (the South Rim banned them, and for good reason).

 While a helicopter is on my “hell no” list, the Grand Canyon Skywalk is something I most definitely wanted to experience.
 The Skywalk lies 4,000 feet above the canyon, and juts out about 70 feet in the horseshoe shape you see above.
 The glass bottom and sides offer unparalleled views of the canyon, and while it is certainly very touristy, it’s this way for a reason – it’s simply just cool.

-So we obviously chose to visit the West Rim since we were coming from Las Vegas (we wanted a shorter day).
-Overall, I’m glad we went.
-The Skywalk is super awesome, and for me, it was 100% worth it.
+So we obviously chose to visit the West Rim since we were coming from Las Vegas (and we wanted a shorter day).
+The Skywalk is awesome, and for me, it was 100% worth going to.
 Plus, for those looking for a little adventure (no, you won’t find any good hiking routes here), but visitors can climb up large rocks for an amazing view at Eagle Point.
 It’s a great beginners spot to the Grand Canyon.
-Just go.